SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSProjectAgent/GetMyPublishedProjects.md

 so.topic: reference
 ---

+# NSProject[] GetMyPublishedProjects()

 Get published projects from the logged in user.

 **Returns:** NSProject[]